30 Q’s to Find the Problem Your Idea Solves

 - How many times can your customer complete that job to be done in a week, month, year?
 This helps us understand how often your solution may be needed.

 - What would make your idea the most amazing offer possible to this ideal customer, given their job to be done?
-In other words, what would your irresistible offer be that your ideal customer could not refuse?

 How to Save a Failed Minimal Viable Product Test - Roger Osorio